-Participating in therapy for health issues is important for both psychological and physical well being.
-Your physical health affects psychological health and psychological health can influence physical health.
+Participating in therapy to process and manage health issues is important for both psychological and physical well being.
+Physical health affects psychological health and psychological health can influence physical health.
 For example, being recently diagnosed with cancer, diabetes, or high blood pressure can cause people to feel worried, concerned, angry, anxiety, sadness, numbness, and depressed.
 These concerns can lead to increasing distress negatively impacting sleep, appetite, and concentration which also exacerbates the physical health of the individual.
 This is just one example of how health issues are intertwined with psychological health.

 The good news is that working on improving psychological well being will improve physical health.
 Studies show time and time again that having a positive mindset, using relaxation skills, and using positive psychological resources can assist in healing time after surgery, assist in cancer treatment, lower blood pressure levels, and improve overall quality of life.

 Ask yourself the following questions regarding whether you could benefit from therapy for health issues:

 - Recently been diagnosed with a disease or illness?

 - Having difficulty managing the illness or disease?

 - Experiencing depression because of deterioration in health?